sametsoekel/eXtreme-Least-Squares/README.md

 ## Overview

-An R package that allows modeling with partial weighted regression to remove this effect in time series models that are heavily loaded on the lag variable and to fit the model in a healthy state.
+An R package that allows modeling with partial weighted regression to remove over effect in time series models that are heavily loaded on the lag variable and to fit the model in a healthy state.

 ## Installation